Mannerism: Origin and development

-By the end of the High Renaissance, young artists experienced a crisis: it seemed that everything that could be achieved was already achieved.
+By the end of the High Renaissance, young artists experienced a crisis: It seemed that everything that could be achieved was already achieved.
 No more difficulties, technical or otherwise, remained to be solved.
-The detailed knowledge of anatomy, light, physiognomy and the way in which humans register emotion in expression and gesture, the innovative use of the human form in figurative composition, the use of the subtle gradation of tone, all had reached near perfection.
+The detailed knowledge of anatomy, light, physiognomy and how humans register emotion in expression and gesture, the innovative use of the human form in figurative composition, and the use of the subtle gradation of tone, all had reached near perfection.
 The young artists needed to find a new goal, and they sought new approaches.
 At this point Mannerism started to emerge.
-The new style developed between 1510 and 1520 either in Florence, or in Rome, or in both cities simultaneously.
+The new style developed between 1510 and 1520 either in Florence, or in Rome, or both cities simultaneously.

-Origins and role models
+Origins and models

 This period has been described as a "natural extension" of the art of Andrea del Sarto, Michelangelo, and Raphael.
-Michelangelo developed his own style at an early age, a deeply original one which was greatly admired at first, then often copied and imitated by other artists of the era.
+Michelangelo developed his style at an early age, a deeply original one that was greatly admired at first, then often copied and imitated by other artists of the era.
 One of the qualities most admired by his contemporaries was his terribilità, a sense of awe-inspiring grandeur, and subsequent artists attempted to imitate it.
 Other artists learned Michelangelo's impassioned and highly personal style by copying the works of the master, a standard way that students learned to paint and sculpt.
 His Sistine Chapel ceiling provided examples for them to follow, in particular his representation of collected figures often called ignudi and of the Libyan Sibyl, his vestibule to the Laurentian Library, the figures on his Medici tombs, and above all his Last Judgment.
-The later Michelangelo was one of the great role models of Mannerism.
+The later Michelangelo was one of the great models of Mannerism.
 Young artists broke into his house and stole drawings from him.
 In his book Lives of the Most Eminent Painters, Sculptors, and Architects, Giorgio Vasari noted that Michelangelo stated once: "Those who are followers can never pass by whom they follow".